 The beginning of the shift – right after report

-Once I obtain report on all of my patients, I need to collect my thoughts for a few minutes.
+Once I obtain a report on all of my patients, I need to collect my thoughts for a few minutes.
 Provided everyone is stable and no one needs anything urgently, I’ll find a computer and start looking up additional information in the chart.
-I look up any questions from report about missing information (for example a lab value, if a certain test has come back yet, if a scan scheduled later, if physical therapy is ordered).
+I look up any questions from the report about missing information (for example a lab value if a certain test has come back yet, if a scan scheduled later if physical therapy is ordered).

 I also spend this time organizing my to-do list for the day.

 This list includes:

 - Assessment, telemetry strip, education, care plan, IV and pain assessments

 - At this time I also am ensuring all medications are appropriate to give and if any need to be held